Lower Saxony – Scotland

 The admission criteria state that the dissertation may not date back more than ten years.
 From what exact point in time is this date counted?

 This depends on the publishing of the respective open call.
-The general rule is that you should have obtained your doctoral degree ten years prior to the said publication date.
-Since the current open call for the postdoctoral researchers was announced in November 2022, we count ten years back to November 2012.
+The general rule is that you should have obtained your doctoral certificate ten years prior to the said publication date.
+For example, if the respective open call for the postdoctoral researchers was announced in November 2022, we will count ten years back to November 2012.

 Yes, you can still submit your application.
 However, you must have successfully defended your dissertation by the deadline of the respective call.
 If this is the case, please state this in your application and put forward a confirmation from your institution that you will be awarded your doctorate.
 Please submit your certificate as soon as you receive it.